seheon-oh/baygaud-PI/README.md

 		(baygaud_PI) [seheon@sejong00] python3 baygaud.py

-		--> Check the running processes (using multi-cores) on the machine.
+		--> Check the running processes (utilizing multiple cores) on the machine.
-		--> Check the output directory where the baygaud fitting results are written in binary format.
+		--> Check the output directory where the baygaud fitting results are stored in binary format.

 		# Output directory in ‘_baygaud_params.py’

 		'_segdir':'/home/seheon/research/mhongoose/ngc2403/baygaud_segs_output',

-		--> In _segdir directory, all the Gaussian fit results for each sub-cube (segment, xN - ys:y3 - vel) are saved in binary format.
-For example, G03_x10.ys10ye390.npy <-- python binary format
+		--> In the _segdir directory, all of the Gaussian fit results for each sub-cube (segment, xN - ys:y3 - vel) are saved in binary format.
+For example,

+			G03_x10.ys10ye390.npy <-- python binary format

 		|| G03 : max_ngauss=3
 		|| x10 : column x-number=10 ← segment info
 		|| ys10ye390 : row range, ys(start)=10 ~ ye(end)=390  ← segment info

-		--> In case, baygaud process stops unexpectedly for some reasons, the analysis results completed for segments are stored.
-So you can resume baygaud from there but you need to adjust:
+		--> In the event that the baygaud process stops unexpectedly for any reason, the completed analysis results for segments are saved.
+As a result, you can resume Baygaud from that point, but you need to make adjustments:

 		'naxis1_s0= xxx'
 		'naxis1_e0= xxx'